Did You Know?

-The I-55 Managed Lane Phase I Study was initiated in April 2012 and is anticipated to be completed in 2016.
+The I-55 Managed Lane Phase I Study is complete.

-The I-55 project is being led by the Illinois Department of Transportation (IDOT)in partnership with the Federal Highway Administration (FHWA).
-As part of the public outreach program, the project team will seek input from a broad range of stakeholders, including area residents, municipalities, counties, townships, agencies, elected officials, and interested groups.
+The I-55 project was led by the Illinois Department of Transportation (IDOT) in partnership with the Federal Highway Administration (FHWA).
+As part of the public outreach program, the project team sought input from a broad range of stakeholders, including area residents, municipalities, counties, townships, agencies, elected officials, and interested groups.

 The public involvement framework is based upon IDOT's Context Sensitive Solutions (CSS) policy.
-Public involvement is a key component of CSS and is strongly encouraged during the study.
-Throughout the project, IDOT stays committed to providing many opportunities for the public to provide input on their needs and potential solutions within the corridor.
+Public involvement was a key component of CSS and was strongly encouraged during the study.
+Throughout the project, IDOT was committed to providing many opportunities for the public to provide input on their needs and potential solutions within the corridor.
 Forums include a project website, a Corridor Planning Group (CPG), public meetings, and small group meetings.
-Through these and other means, IDOT will pro-actively seek stakeholder input and partnerships early and often to develop a general understanding on solutions.
+Through these and other means, IDOT pro-actively sought stakeholder input and partnerships early and often to develop a general understanding on solutions.

-Phase I is anticipated to be completed in 2016.
-Phase II (Final Design and Contract Plan Preparation) and Phase III (Construction) are expected to take approximately one to three years to complete contingent upon funding availability.
+The Phase I study is complete.
+Phase II (Final Design and Contract Plan Preparation) and Phase III (Construction) are expected to take approximately two to three years to complete contingent upon funding availability.

 Stakeholders for a project include any person or organization who has interest in the project.
 Stakeholders can include residents and landowners near a project, commuters, advocates for policy, community and historic interests, elected officials, government agencies, and many others.